-^{} Broker unit: entitles the holder thereof to purchase one unit of the Company until July 26, 2018 at an exercise price of \$0.25 per unit.
+\\ Broker unit: entitles the holder thereof to purchase one unit of the Company until July 26, 2018 at an exercise price of \$0.25 per unit.
 Each unit consists of one common share of the Company and one-half of one common share purchase warrant of the Company with an exercise price of \$0.35.

-^{} Broker unit: entitles the holder thereof to acquire one unit at a price of \$0.15 per unit until the expiry date.
-Each unit consists of one common share in the capital of the Company and one common share purchase warrant.
-Each warrant entitles the holder thereof to purchase one additional common share of the Company at an exercise price of \$0.20.
+\\\ Broker unit: entitles the holder thereof to purchase one unit of the Company until February 27, 2019 at an exercise price of \$0.15 per unit.
+Each unit consists of one common share of the Company and one common share purchase warrant of the Company with an exercise price of \$0.20.